 Takeaway: Alimony is a simple concept, but the details can get very, very complicated.

 Alimony is the payment of money by one spouse to another upon separation or divorce.
 It is often just referred to as spousal support or maintenance.
 The purpose of alimony is to allow the lower-earning spouse to support him or herself.

 Sounds simple enough, right?
 Actually, it’s quite the opposite.
-The method of calculation of payments and the length of the support period will depend on many factors including the state in which you live.
+The method of calculating payments and the length of the support period will depend on many factors, including the state in which you live.
 In many states, no alimony is awarded if both spouses are in a position to support themselves.
 For relatively short marriages where there are no children, the courts often refuse to award alimony.
-If there are preschool children, however, the courts will usually award alimony to the spouse with physical custody of the children.
+However, if there are preschool children, the courts will usually award alimony to the spouse with physical custody of the children.
 Here we’ll take a basic look at alimony and how it works.

 How Alimony Is Calculated

 There are some factors that all judges take into account to determine alimony.
 These include the length of the marriage, the incomes and ages of each spouse, the marital standard of living during the marriage, the presence of children, and the assets available to each party after the divorce.

 - The court will calculate each spouse’s net income by subtracting mandatory deductions from the relevant spouse’s gross income.
 Mandatory deductions include income taxes, Social Security payments, and health care costs.

 - The court will consider both spouses’ ability to earn.
 If a spouse has the potential for earning, the likely amount of that earning will be taken into account.